André Leon Talley: The Libra Who Brought Beauty and Grandeur to Fashion

 Vogue, W, and the Young Curator

-Talley’s rise through the ranks of fashion publishing is a story of precision and artistry.
-After stints at Interview magazine and Women’s Wear Daily, he became fashion news director at Vogue in the 1980s, eventually serving as creative director and later editor-at-large.
+Talley’s rise through the ranks of fashion publishing is a story of precision and determination.
+After jobs at Interview magazine and Women’s Wear Daily, he became the fashion news director at Vogue in the 1980s, eventually serving as creative director and later editor-at-large.

 Talley photographed for Vanity Fair wearing a cape designed by Karl Lagerfeld